cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           double[] Logspace(double a, double b, int N = 100)
-   Param:
+   Parameters:
+       a:
-      | a:  The base-10 exponent of the starting value (10^a).
+         The base-10 exponent of the starting value (10^a).
+       b:
-      | b:  The base-10 exponent of the ending value (10^b).
+         The base-10 exponent of the ending value (10^b).
+       N:
-      | N:  The number of points to generate.
+         The number of points to generate.
 Default is 100.
    Returns:
        An array of N values logarithmically spaced between 10^a and 10^b.
    Example: